jifalops/app-starter/README.md

   which still use the old style Polymer 1.x paradigm https://www.polymer-project.org/2.0/docs/about_20#behaviors
 * google-map: Has styles outside of template and fills the paper-material
+* geofire-query: Works only if you copy the file locally  :(